serverless/serverless/docs/providers/openwhisk/cli-reference/deploy.md

 # Deploy

-The `sls deploy` command deploys your entire service via CloudFormation.
-Run this command when you have made infrastructure changes (i.e., you edited `serverless.yml`).
-Use `serverless deploy function -f myFunction` when you have made code changes and you want to quickly upload your updated code to AWS Lambda.
+The `sls deploy` command deploys your entire service via the Apache OpenWhisk platform API.
+Run this command when you have made service changes (i.e., you edited `serverless.yml`).
+Use `serverless deploy function -f myFunction` when you have made code changes and you want to quickly upload your updated code to Apache OpenWhisk.

 ```bash
 serverless deploy
 ```

 ## Options
-- `--stage` or `-s` The stage in your service that you want to deploy to.
-- `--region` or `-r` The region in that stage that you want to deploy to.
 - `--noDeploy` or `-n` Skips the deployment steps and leaves artifacts in the `.serverless` directory
 - `--verbose` or `-v` Shows all stack events during deployment, and display any Stack Output.